 - (1) Audit Fees include fees for professional services rendered for the audit of the Corporation's annual financial statements and the review of the Corporation's quarterly reports.
-They also comprise fees for audit services provided in connection with other statutory and regulatory filings, such as the audit of the financial statements of the Corporation's subsidiaries, as well as services that generally only the Corporation's auditors can provide, such as comfort letters, consents and assistance with and review of documents filed with the securities commissions. - (2) Audit-Related Fees include fees for assurance services that are reasonably related to the audit or review of the financial statements and are not reported under "Audit Fees", including special attest services not required by statute or regulation, reporting on the effectiveness of internal controls as required by contract or for business reasons, accounting consultations in connection with various transactions, and the audit of the Corporation's various pension plans. - (3) Tax Fees comprise fees for income, consumption and other tax compliance, advice and planning services relating to domestic and international taxation, review of tax returns and preparation of expatriate employee tax returns.

-- (4) Other Fees include fees for services other than those described under "Audit Fees", "Audit-Related Fees" and "Tax Fees".
-Other Fees consist principally of fees for the translation of financial statements, as well as for technical update seminars. - (5) The aggregate fees paid to Deloitte & Touche LLP, irrespective of the Corporation's proportionate interests in its joint ventures and other investees, totalled \$6,591,800 in 2009 and \$5,981,800 in 2008. - (6) The increase in fees reflects the growth in business activities, a greater number of subsidiaries, and special attest services for various business transactions.
+They also comprise fees for audit services provided in connection with other statutory and regulatory filings, such as the audit of the financial statements of the Corporation's subsidiaries, as well as services that generally only the Corporation's auditor can provide, such as comfort letters, consents and assistance with and review of documents filed with the securities commissions. - (2) Audit-Related Fees include fees for assurance services that are reasonably related to the audit or review of the financial statements and are not reported under "Audit Fees", including special attest services not required by statute or regulation, reporting on the effectiveness of internal controls as required by contract or for business reasons, accounting consultations in connection with various transactions, and the audit of the Corporation's various pension plans. - (3) Tax Fees comprise fees for income, consumption and other tax compliance, advice and planning services relating to domestic and international taxation, review of tax returns and preparation of expatriate employee tax returns. - (4) Other Fees include fees for services other than those described under "Audit Fees", "Audit-Related Fees" and "Tax Fees".
+Other Fees consist principally of fees for the translation of financial statements, as well as for technical update seminars. - (5) The aggregate fees paid to Deloitte & Touche LLP, irrespective of the Corporation's proportionate interests in its joint ventures and other investees, totalled \$6,561,300 in 2010 and \$6,591,800 in 2009.